JeffHoremans/elm-multitier-examples/README.md

 - ```RoomReservation/Main.elm``` very basic example that allows scheduling a conference room
 - ```Chat/Main.elm``` basic hat application for that uses various features of our multi-tier framework

-- ```*Debug/Main.elm``` definitions of the applications above in debug mode, running them will start the application with the debugger
+- ```RoomReservationDebug/Main.elm and ChatDebug/Main.elm``` definitions of the applications above in debug mode, running them will start the application with the debugger

 ## Try the examples